NucleoidAI/Nucleoid/README.md

   <b>⭐️ Star us on GitHub for the support</b>
 </p>

-Thanks to declarative programming, we have a brand-new approach to data and logic.
-As we are still discovering what we can do with this powerful programming model, please join us with any types of contribution!
+Neuro-Symbolic AI is an emerging field and thanks to declarative logic programming, we have a brand-new approach to Neuro-Symbolic AI.
+Join us in shaping the future of AI!

 <p align="center">
   <img src="https://cdn.nucleoid.com/media/nobel.png" alt="Nobel" />